Latenivenatrix

-Latenivenatrix (meaning "hiding huntress") is a genus of troodontid known from one species, L. mcmasterae.
-Along with the contemporary Stenonychosaurus, it is known from the non-tooth fossils formerly assigned to the genus Troodon.
+Latenivenatrix, meaning "hiding huntress", is a genus of large troodontid known from a single species, L. mcmasterae.
+Along with the contemporary Stenonychosaurus, it is known from non-tooth fossils that were formerly assigned to the now potentially dubious genus Troodon.
 Although described as separate, it has been considered a junior synonym of Stenonychosaurus.

 Discovery and specimens

-The type specimen or holotype of Latenivenatrix, CMN 12340, was originally described in 1969 by Dale Alan Russell and referred by him to the genus Stenonychosaurus.
-In 1987 it was referred to Troodon.
-It had been collected in 1968 by Irene Vanderloh in the Dinosaur Park Formation strata from Alberta, southern Canada.
-The specimen has preserved some skull bones (frontals, parietals, postorbital, basioccipital and basisphenoid), four vertebrae and four ribs, some chevrons and gastralia, fairly complete forelimb and incomplete hindlimbs.
+The type specimen, or holotype, of Latenivenatrix (CMN 12340) was originally described in 1969 by Dale Alan Russell and referred by him to the genus Stenonychosaurus.
+In 1987, it was referred to Troodon.
+It was collected in 1968 by Irene Vanderloh in the Dinosaur Park Formation strata from Alberta, Canada.
+The specimen has preserved some skull bones, such as the frontals, parietals, postorbital, basioccipital, and basisphenoid, four vertebrae, four ribs, some chevrons, gastralia, a fairly complete arm, and incomplete legs.

-Moreover, three additional specimens coming from the same locality are referred to the same species.
+Moreover, three additional specimens from the same locality are referred to L. mcmasterae.
 These include UALVP 55804 (a partial pelvis), TMP 1982.019.0023 (a partial skull), and TMP 1992.036.575 (a right dentary and several left metatarsals).

 Latenivenatrix was suggested to be distinguishable from Stenonychosaurus due to the structure of its frontals and metatarsal III, although later analyses found these characters to be individually variable, and also present in specimens of Stenonychosaurus.